 C/C++ Allegro graphics library function calls in their own colour (a feature invented by me).
 Whatever libraries you use, it is possible to set up syntax highlighting for those libraries.

 You can view a screen-shot of Emacs’ syntax highlighting using my personal choices of colours.
-Note: keywords are in bold black, function definition names are in bold black foreground with yellow background, types are in blue bold, comments are in dark green italics unbold, super comments are in red italics bold, strings are in bold white foreground with a blue background, variable definitions are in blue unbold, class properties are in orange bold and global variables are in green bold.
+Note: keywords are in bold black, function definition names are in bold black foreground with yellow background, types are in blue bold, comments are in dark green italics unbold, super comments are in red italics bold, strings are in bold white foreground with a blue background, variable definitions are in purple unbold, class properties are in orange bold and global variables are in green bold.
 I am using a variant of the much maligned Hungarian notation so that Emacs is able to highlight global variables and class properties in different colours.
 Without Hungarian notation such as prop_* for properties and global_* for global variables it would be impossible to do the syntax highlighting so that is why I use it.

 Integrated make, gdb, grep, dired, info, calendar and eshell etc. means that programmers almost never need to leave Emacs while doing useful work.